Toxe/example-cpp-ci-project/README.md

 - `example_simple.cpp` is a simple program that has no further dependencies and just outputs a couple of strings describing the compiler and C++ standard library that it was built with.
 - `example_benchmark.cpp` needs Vcpkg and uses PCRE, PCRE2 and Google Benchmark to perform a small regular expression benchmark.

+## Build and Installation Scripts

+The `.ci` directory contains a couple of scripts for installing Vcpkg and building the project.
+All CI services use these scripts to simplify their configurations.

+- `install-vcpkg.sh` / `install-vcpkg.ps1`: Download and build Vcpkg and install the dependency packages specified in the `.vcpkg` file.
+- `build-project.sh` / `build-project.ps1`: Build the project itself.

 ## TODO

 - ~~Combine duplicate code in re-usable shell scripts~~